 A mountain lion attacked a 3-year-old boy Monday in Whiting Ranch Wilderness Park in Lake Forest.

-The boy suffered non-life-threatening injuries, KNX reported.
-He was taken to a hospital and his vital signs were stable, according to Capt.
+The boy suffered neck injuries and cuts, both considered non-life-threatening, according to the Los Angeles Times.
+He was taken to a hospital and his vital signs were stable.
+He was released Monday evening, according to Capt.
 Tony Bommarito of the Orange County Fire Authority.

 A family of six were walking in the park about 4:15 p.m., with the young boy leading the way, when he was attacked by the mountain lion, Bommarito said.